 Each of the Purchaser Plans complies in all material respects with the requirements of applicable law, including ERISA and the Code.
-For purposes of this Agreement, the term "Purchaser Plan" means each bonus, incentive compensation, severance pay, medical or other insurance program, retirement plan, or other employee benefit plan program, agreement or arrangement sponsored, maintained or contributed to by Purchaser or any trade or business, whether or not incorporated, that together with Purchaser or any of the Purchaser Subsidiaries would be deemed a "single employer" under Section 414 of the Code (an "ERISA affiliate") or under which Purchaser or any ERISA affiliate has any liability or obligation.
-No liability under Title IV of ERISA has been incurred by Purchaser or any ERISA affiliate that has not been satisfied in full, and no condition exists that presents a material risk to Purchaser or any ERISA affiliate of incurring any such liability.
-Full payment has been made, or will be made in accordance with Section 404(a)(6) of the Code of all amounts that Purchaser or any ERISA affiliate is required to pay under Section 412 of the Code or under the terms of the Purchaser Plans, and no accumulated funding deficiency (within the meaning of Section 412 of the Code) exists with respect to any Purchaser Plan.
+For purposes of this Agreement, the term "Purchaser Plan" means each bonus, incentive compensation, severance pay, medical or other insurance program, retirement plan, or other employee benefit plan program, agreement or arrangement sponsored, maintained or contributed to by Purchaser or any trade or business, whether or not incorporated, that together with Purchaser or any getting the Code (an "ERISA affiliate") or under which Purchaser or any ERISA affiliate has any liability or obligation.
+No liability under Title IV of ERISA has been incurred by Purchaser or any getting any such liability.
+Full payment has been made, or will be made in accordance with Section 404(a)(6) of the Code of all amounts that Purchaser or any ERISA affiliate is required to pay under Section 412 of the Code or under the terms of the Purchaser Plans, and no accumulated funding deficiency (within the meaning of Section 412 of the Code) exists with respect